 3. Spoon blue cheese sauce over chicken and stir to combine.

 4. To plate salad: Divide arugula onto four plates.
-Evenly top with red onion, toasted hazelnuts, and pear slices.
+Evenly top with red onion and toasted hazelnuts.
 Drizzle with remaining olive oil.
 Place a scoop of the chicken salad over each salad and serve immediately.

 Nutrition Facts: (serving size: 1/4 salad) Fat: 35 g Protein: 40 g Fiber: 4 g Carb: 13 g Net Carb: 9 g